 Egyptian Wood and Bronze Ibis

-An Egyptian standing Ibis with a body of plastered wood, with a bronze head and legs
+An Egyptian large striding ibis with a body of plastered wood, with a bronze head and legs.

 Legs ancient, Late Period, ca. 700 - 30 BC.